Undergraduate Certificate in Psychological Science

 Overview

 The 4 unit course covers introductory units in psychology which will build foundational knowledge.
 On completion of this course, students can continue to higher studies in psychological science.
-The Undergraduate Certificate in Psychological Science is not available to international students.
+The Undergraduate Certificate of Psychological Science is not available to international students.

-This course has been accredited by the Navitas Professional Institute (NPI) under its self-accrediting authority.
+This course has been accredited by ACAP under its self-accrediting authority.

 What you'll learn